 There is a single management group responsible for labor relations at the Carriers.
 Paul Jones, former Vice President, Legal Affairs for US Airways is now Senior Vice President, General Counsel and Chief Compliance Officer for AAG, American, US Airways Group and US Airways.
 In this role, Jones is responsible for labor relations at the merged carrier.
 Al Hemenway, former Vice President of Labor Relations for US Airways, is now the Vice President of Labor Relations for the Carriers.
-Jones and Hemenway have overall responsibility for, among other things, collective bargaining negotiations, the administration of collective bargaining agreements (CBA), the grievance and arbitration process, and all other aspects of labor relations.
+Jones and Hemenway have overall responsibility for, among other things, collective bargaining negotiations, the administration of collective bargaining agreements, the grievance and arbitration process, and all other aspects of labor relations.
+According to Jones, all positions in the Labor Relations department have been filled.